simplocms/docs/docs/modules/complete-guide.md

 ## Complete Guide - Make A New Entity

-For this complete guide, we will make together one complex module.
-What about **Blog Posts**?
-Are you ready?
+For this complete guide, we will describe a lot of features, what SIMPLO CMS offers for developers with modules.
-Let's do this!

 ### First Steps